karllmitchell/Channels-DVR-to-Plex/README.md

 **Preferences file**

-The preferences file mentioned previous has a lot of settings.
+The preferences file, typically in ~/.channels-transcoder/prefs or ~/Library/Application Support/channels-transcoder/prefs, has a lot of settings.
 This might seem intimidating, but most are not needed for regular users, and all are commented extensively within the file.
 The only critical one for MOST users is the DEST_DIR one, which points at somewhere Plex can see.
 The install script will prompt you for it.
 It is assumed that "TV Shows" and "Movies" are subdirectories in that file.
 Once set up, you should easily be able to add these folders to Plex.
 If you prefer to integrate with existing Plex folders, and your "TV Shows" and "Movies" folders are named or configured in that way, you can work around it using symbolic links.

 Some interesting options are CHAPTERS=1 (selected by default), which uses Channels DVR commercial markers as chapter markers in the output file, and COMTRIM=1, which actually completely removes the commercial breaks.
 I do not recommend  using this latter mode unless you are very confident in the commercial detection, which in my experience produces quite a few blunders unless you have tuned your comskip.ini file extremely carefully.
 Note that if both are set, COMTRIM will "win".